Nong Khayang district: Geography

-Neighboring districts are (from the west clockwise) Nong Chang, Thap Than, and Mueang Uthai Thani of Uthai Thani Province; Wat Sing and Nong Mamong of Chai Nat province.
+Neighbouring districts are (from the west clockwise) Nong Chang, Thap Than, and Mueang Uthai Thani of Uthai Thani Province; Wat Sing and Nong Mamong of Chai Nat province.

 Administration

 The district is divided into nine sub-districts (tambons), which are further subdivided into 53 villages (mubans).
 Nong Khayang is a township (thesaban tambon) which covers parts of tambon Nong Khayang.
 There are a further five tambon administrative organizations (TAO).